Step 1: Determine the required assessments for your content area

 - Assessments taken by educators certified outside of Connecticut: Deferral, Exemptions and Verification

-- Early Childhood, Elementary Education & Special Education
+- Early Childhood, Elementary Education, Special Education & Remedial Reading/Language Arts

 - Middle/Secondary Science and Mathematics Endorsements